-The main duty of Central Statistics Office was collecting, gathering, researching and submiting to Government the exactly statistics documents, scientifically analyzing to highlight the process of implementing the state planning, the economic and cultural development, natural resources and the use of natural resourses, the balance rate of economic, cultural industries and the development rate of each industry.
+The main duty of Central Statistics Office was collecting, gathering, researching and submitting to Government the exactly statistics documents, scientifically analyzing to highlight the process of implementing the state planning, the economic and cultural development, natural resources and the use of natural resources, the balance rate of economic, cultural industries and the development rate of each industry.

 The Central Statistics permanently concluded: General statistics, Agricultural Statistics, Industry, transport Statistics, Commercial and Financial Statistics, cultural, education, health, population and labor Statistics.

 In April 8th 1957, Prime Minister promulgated Edict No.142, re-assigning system and duties of statistics offices in levels and removed Edict No 665